One-Touch Soccer logo

 · 3rd forfeit = Termination of team’s participation from the current season and loss of any re-registration priority for the following season.
 No refunds will be issued.

 Fines for forfeits must be paid prior to the team’s next game.
 Unpaid fines will result in a team forfeiting any and all matches until the fine has been paid.
-Teams incurring forfeits during a season shall not be eligible for any registration discount for the following season.
+Teams incurring forfeits (on winning or losing side) during a season shall not be entitiled to any pro-rated refund nor to any registration discount for a future season.

 Game Reschedules